CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Network-Troubleshooting/Mellanox-WJH.md

 {{< /tab >}}
 {{< /tabs >}}

-## WJH Metrics
+## WJH Events

-This section provides the supported WJH metrics with a brief description of each.
+This section provides the supported WJH events with a brief description of each.

 ### Layer 1 Drops

-Layer 1 drop metrics describe why a port is in the down state.
+Layer 1 drop events describe why a port is in the down state.

 | Reason | Description|
 | --- | --- |